-AgriFutures Australia is seeking applications from appropriately skilled and experienced individuals and organisations for the provision of the project A systems thinking approach to Australian agriculture.
+AgriFutures Australia is seeking applications from appropriately skilled individuals and organisations for the management of the project A systems thinking approach to Australian agriculture.

 Submissions close 12 noon AEST Thursday, 3 July 2025.